pdGruby/cloupy/README.md

   <img src="https://i.ibb.co/p121MZD/multiple-countries.png" />
 </p>

-If you wished to take a closer look at the situation on the Italian-Swiss border, you would use the `zoom_in` argument of the `imap.draw()` method.
-Probably you could notice some slight differences in colors layout between the map before zooming and the map after zooming.
-The differences are the result of different extrapolation points which are always in the corners of the plot (when you zoom into a specific area, it means that you are changing the corner points of the plot which affects the extrapolation result). **You can force the `imap.draw()` method to extrapolate to the points of the original plot (before zooming) by setting the `extrapolation_into_zoomed_area` argument to False:**
+If you wished to take a closer look at the situation on the Italian-Swiss border, you could use the `zoom_in` argument of the `imap.draw()` method.
+You may notice some slight differences in the colors layout between the map before zooming in and the map after zooming in.
+The differences result from different extrapolation points, which are always in the corners of the plot (when you zoom into a specific area, it means that you change the corner points of the plot, which affects the extrapolation result). **You can force the `imap.draw()` method to extrapolate the values to the points of the original plot (before zooming) by setting the `extrapolation_into_zoomed_area` argument to False:**

 ```python
 # draw maps (1 = True, 0 = False)